A neural network-based approach to hybrid systems identification for control: Introduction

 \subsection{Related work}

-Although hybrid models represent a broad class of systems \cite{paoletti2007tutorial,garulli2012survey} whose identification is known to be NP-hard in general \cite{roll2004identification,lauer2015complexity}, to the best of our knowledge little attention has focussed on the derivation of hybrid system models through (deep) \gls{NN}-based surrogates.
+Although hybrid models represent a broad class of systems \cite{garulli2012survey} whose identification is known to be NP-hard in general \cite{roll2004identification,lauer2015complexity}, to the best of our knowledge little attention has focused on the derivation of such models through (deep) \gls{NN}-based surrogates.

-Starting from the pioneering work in \cite{batruni1991multilayer}, where a continuous \gls{PWA} representation was obtained through a \gls{NN} with a specific two-layer structure on the basis of the results developed in \cite{chua1988canonical}, \cite{choi1994constructive} constructed a \gls{PWA} local model by introducing an input space tessellation via hyperpolyhedral convex cells, associating to them \gls{NN} granules with a local interpolation capability.
-The authors of \cite{hush1998efficient} instead introduced a constructive algorithm that builds a \gls{NN} with \gls{PWA} sigmoidal nodes and one hidden layer.
+Starting from the pioneering work in \cite{batruni1991multilayer}, where a continuous \gls{PWA} representation was obtained through a \gls{NN} with a specific two-layer structure by relying on \cite{chua1988canonical}, \cite{choi1994constructive} constructed a \gls{PWA} local model by introducing an input space tessellation via hyperpolyhedral convex cells, associating to them \gls{NN} granules with a local interpolation capability.
+In \cite{hush1998efficient}, instead, the authors introduced a constructive algorithm that builds a \gls{NN} with \gls{PWA} sigmoidal nodes and one hidden layer.
 In particular, one node at a time was added by fitting the residual, a task that was accomplished by searching for the best fit through a sequence of \glspl{QP}.
 A single hidden layer network was also proposed in \cite{gad2000algorithm}, which constructed a continuous \gls{PWA} error function and developed an efficient, two-step algorithm working in the weight space to minimize it.
-More recently, \cite{falt2019identification} proposed a series of experiments in which newly developed libraries are employed to identify dynamical models with \glspl{NN} even for complicated hybrid systems, while more applied contributions have analyzed the positive effects of imposing structured knowledge to deep \gls{NN}-based surrogates in describing the multi-modal behaviour exhibited by the system at hand \cite{de2018end,li2018learning}.
+Recently, \cite{falt2019identification} proposed a series of experiments in which novel libraries are employed to identify dynamical models with \glspl{NN} for complicated hybrid systems, while \cite{de2018end,li2018learning} have analyzed the effects of exploiting structured knowledge to \gls{NN} surrogates in describing the system multi-modal behaviour.